$T$-convex $T$-differential fields and their immediate extensions: Coarsening by

-As with the diagram in Subsection~\ref{subsec-TOcoarsening}, each horizontal arrow is an embedding in the indicated language and every downward arrow is a partially defined projection.
+The diagram below catalogs the objects and maps involved in the proof of Theorem~\ref{thm-main2}.
+As in Subsection~\ref{subsec-TOcoarsening}, horizontal arrows are embeddings in the indicated language and downward arrows are places.
 Isomorphisms are labeled as such and every square commutes.